 My new hiking assistant

 My wife Heather and I were blessed in December 2014 with a new hiking partner, Giovanni.
-As of January 2017 this little intrepid hiker has already accompanied us on more than 105 hikes including adventures in the North Cascades, Olympic Peninsula, British Columbia, Joshua Tree National Park and Acadia National Park.
+As of October 2017 this little intrepid hiker has already accompanied us on 150 hikes including adventures in the North Cascades, Olympic Peninsula, British Columbia, Joshua Tree National Park, Cape Lookout National Seashore and Acadia National Park.

 About my office assistant, Giuseppe